mars0i/popco2/doc/sims/bali/anomalies.md

 that's enough.
 And there's an analogous relation in the vertical direction.
 This pattern isn't new--I had it with crime3, too--but maybe it's enough.

+UH-OH: I think that I've just been running the same version of propns.clj over and over again.
+On cheaha, I was using the jar file I'd compiled.  i.e it's not getting new versions.
+I'm switching to 'lein run'.